Valongo

+In 2022, Valongo was awarded the European Green Leaf title by the European Commission for its environmental efforts, including forest conservation, climate adaptation, and circular economy initiatives.

 History

 The Municipality of Valongo was created in 1836 as a part of the administrative reform of the country, which occurred during the reign of D. Maria II.
-However, human occupation of this region predates the Roman conquest of the Iberian-Peninsula.
+However, human occupation of this region predates the Roman conquest of the Iberian Peninsula.

 Ancient history

 This region was occupied by the Romans, especially for gold mining in the Serra de Santa Justa.
 One of the traces of Roman occupation is in the municipality name, which originated in the Latin words Vallis Longus.
 There are still traces that would allow the detection of two main Roman connecting roads that would cross the municipality: the Porto - Guimarães road and the Alfena - Valongo - Aguiar de Sousa / Penafiel road.

-This region would then be occupied by barbarian peoples (Suebi and Visigoths) and later by Arabs and Moors.
+This region would then be occupied by the germanic Suebi and Visigoths and later by Arabs and Moors.
+Toponyms in the municipality from this period include "Luriz" of germanic origin and “Moirama”, “Ilhar Mourisco” and “Alfena” from Arabic origin.

-According to Father Lopes dos Reis, a native of Valongo, “the Moors entered Hespanha enthusiastic about the holy war with the alfange in one hand and Alkorão in the other, taking over with their powerful army all the places they could pass through.
+According to Father Lopes dos Reis, a native of Valongo, “the Moors entered Hespanha enthusiastic about the holy war with the alfange in one hand and Al Koran in the other, taking over with their powerful army all the places they could pass through.
 In Vallongo, perhaps there was no blood at all, because the inhabitants, few and without defense, could only fearlessly try to prevent the passage to a powerful enemy from whom they had known that an army of brave people had fled in terror.
 That is why, when the Arabs arrived in Vallongo (716), they left their people in peace without writing it, and by means of a certain tribute they gave them the freedom to live as they did here, going to settle far from the Goda settlement, which occupied the Susão and the western part of the villa, on the plain at the edge of a stream that was later called Ilhar Mourisco.”

-After the reconquest of Portus Cale (Porto) by Vímara Peres in 868, he was named a count and given control of the frontier region between the Limia and Douro rivers by Alfonso III of Asturias, therefore bringing the region under control of the Kingdom of Asturias.
+After the reconquest of Portus Cale (Porto) by Vímara Peres in 868, he was named a count and given control of the frontier region between the Lima and Douro rivers by Alfonso III of Asturias, therefore bringing the region under control of the Kingdom of Asturias.